ragarwalll/ScrollToDiv/README.md

 example->
 <a href="javascript:void(0)" data="container">Click on this div</a>

-//this will scroll to div having a class name "container", when we will the anchor tag
+//this will scroll to div having a class named "container", when we will click the anchor tag